halmosb/altx/README.md

 ```python
 alt.train()
 ```
 Its only parameter is `cleanup` which is false by default.
-If true, after the end of training ALT deletes the data used for training, thus freeing up memory.
+If true, after the end of training `altx` deletes the data used for training, thus freeing up memory.

 ### Saving and loading the model